ricklupton/rmscene/README.md

 ## Acknowledgements

-https://github.com/ddvk/reader helped a lot in figuring out the structure and meaning of the files.
+https://github.com/ddvk/reader helped a lot in figuring out the structure and meaning of the files.  [@adq](https://github.com/adq) discovered a means to get debug output (see [issue 25](https://github.com/ricklupton/rmscene/issues/25)) which is very helpful for understanding the format.

 Contributors:
 - [@Azeirah](https://github.com/Azeirah) -- code and reporting issues
+- [@adq](https://github.com/adq) -- code and reporting issues
 - [@dotlambda](https://github.com/dotlambda) -- packaging